JoeVirtual/KonFoo/docs/reading.rst

 -----------------

-Second, you create the *byte stream* :ref:`mapper <mapper>` for the *binary data* in the *data source* to be mapped.
+Second, you create the *byte stream* :ref:`mapper <mapper>` for the *binary data* to be mapped in the *data source*.

 .. code-block:: python
     :emphasize-lines: 5-6